Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Introduction

-Although mathematically convenient, in many applications such as image processing, contextual data mining, and complex systems analysis, independence assumption may not be reasonable \cite{Anandkumar2009, Villegas}, because much of the information is somehow encoded in the relations between the random variables.
-In this scenario, Markov Random Field (MRF) models appear as a natural generalization of the classical model by the simple replacement of the independence assumption by the conditional independence assumption.
-Roughly speaking, in every MRF, knowledge of a finite-support neighborhood aroung a given variable isolates it from all the remaining variables.
-A further simplification is to consider a pairwise interaction model, constraining the size of the maximum clique to be two.
-Moreover, if the MRF model is isotropic, which means the spatial dependence parameter is not dependent on the directions, all information regarding the spatial dependence structure of the system is conveyed by a single parameter, from now on denoted by $\beta$ (also known as inverse temperature).
+Although mathematically convenient for many problems, in complex systems modeling, independence assumption is not reasonable because much of the information is somehow encoded in the relations between the random variables \cite{Anandkumar2009, Villegas}.
+In order to overcome this limitation, Markov Random Field (MRF) models appear as a natural generalization of the classical approach by the replacement of the independence assumption by a more realistic conditional independence assumption.
+Basically, in every MRF, knowledge of a finite-support neighborhood aroung a given variable isolates it from all the remaining variables.
+A further simplification consists in considering a pairwise interaction model, constraining the size of the maximum clique to be two (in other words, the model captures only binary relationships).
+Moreover, if the MRF model is isotropic, which means that the parameter controlling the interactions between neighboring variables is invariant to change in the directions, all the information regarding the spatial dependence structure of the system is conveyed by a single parameter, from now on denoted by $\beta$ (or simply, the inverse temperature).

-In this paper, we assume an isotropic pairwise Gaussian Markov Random Field (GMRF) model \cite{Moura1992, Moura1997} (also known as auto-normal model or conditional auto-regressive model \cite{Besag1974,Besag1975}).
-Basically, the question that motivated this work and we are trying to elucidate here is: \emph{What kind of information is encoded by the $\beta$ parameter in such a model?} We want to know how this parameter, and consequently the whole spatial dependence structure of a complex system modelled by a Gauss Markov random field, is related to both local and global information theoretic measures, more precisely the observed and expected Fisher information as well as self-information and Shannon entropy.
+In this paper, we assume an isotropic pairwise Gaussian Markov Random Field (GMRF) model \cite{Moura1992, Moura1997}, also known as auto-normal model or conditional auto-regressive model \cite{Besag1974,Besag1975}.
+Basically, the question that motivated this work and we are trying to elucidate here is: \emph{What kind of information is encoded by the $\beta$ parameter in such a model?} We want to know how this parameter, and as a consequence, the whole spatial dependence structure of a complex system modelled by a Gaussian Markov random field, is related to both local and global information theoretic measures, more precisely the observed and expected Fisher information as well as self-information and Shannon entropy.